hoangttrang/fss_ml_proj/README.md

 > /data_processing/internal_motive_data

 -   **motive_basic_eda.ipynb**
-    -   Purpose: This notebook conduct very basic exploratory data analysis (like statistic summary, variables distributions) on Motive data on the raw data itself and doesn't do complex calculations to answer specific EDA questions.
-The goal is to understand the nature of the data and what kind of information can the data provide to use
+    -   Purpose: This notebook conducts a very basic exploratory data analysis (like statistic summary, variables distributions) on the raw Motive data itself and doesn't do complex calculations to answer specific EDA questions.
+The goal is to understand the nature of the data and what kind of information can the data provide for use.
-    -   Outcome: Provides insights into table definitions, column descriptions, and initial data quality check
+    -   Outcome: Provides insights into table definitions, column descriptions, and an initial data quality check
 -   **motive_data_preprocessing.ipynb**
-    -   Purpose: This notebook is used as our preliminary processing test to see how can we joined all the Motive tables (inspections, driving periods, combined events, idle events) into a unified data format.
+    -   Purpose: This notebook is used as our preliminary processing test to see how we can join all the Motive tables (inspections, driving periods, combined events, idle events) into a unified data format.
 -   **motive_eda_feature_selection.ipynb**
     -   Purpose: This notebook uses for slightly complex EDA questions and create Motive's data features engineer
     -   Outcome: 1 table that can be joined with external data with all the features engineer components created